pbelmann/css-giessen/kraken/README.md

 # Docker-Kraken

 We want to use [Kraken](https://ccb.jhu.edu/software/kraken/) to analyze some FASTQ files from the [Human Microbiome Project](http://hmpdacc.org) and use [Krona](https://github.com/marbl/Krona/wiki) to visualize the results.
-To makes the life easier we run the ready-use dockerized versions of Kraken and Krona.
+To makes the life easier we run ready-to-use dockerized versions of Kraken and Krona.